amanpreetsingh459/amanpreetsingh459.github.io/_posts/2021-02-20-when-not-ML.md

     * Cost of training an ML model
     * Interpretability of results
     * Ethics and responsibility
-* Breakdown of the limitations into guidelines to not to use ML
+* Breakdown of the limitations into guidelines to 'when not to use ML'
 * Endnotes
 * References